patofoto/Demon_Klipper_Essentials_Unified/README.md

 Lastly in Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window & find the `backup-mainsail-DEMON-MACROS.json` file to bring in the macro setup.

+You should also be sure to `[include mainsail.cfg]` as we will be using this!

 # Additional Configuration

 ## Auto Shutdown Moonraker Power Device